 Learn about the largest threat to Minnesota trees, the emerald ash borer, here.

-The Tree Trust Community Forestry department organizes efforts to increase the urban tree canopy through community and school plantings, municipal tree distributions and other special forestry initiatives.
+The Tree Trust Community Forestry department organizes efforts to increase the urban tree canopy through community and school- based volunteer plantings, municipal tree distributions and other special forestry initiatives.
 By emphasizing proper planting techniques and continued maintenance, these events lay the groundwork for enlightened environmental stewardship.
-See how to Plant a Tree the Tree Trust Way, or learn more about Learning with Trees, the Green Futures Program, tree distributions, helpful tree resources, and community volunteer opportunities.
+See how to Plant a Tree the Tree Trust Way, or learn more about the Green Futures Program, tree distributions, Learning with Trees at schools, helpful tree resources, and community volunteer opportunities.